phaserjs/phaser/README.md

 * Stage CSS3 Transforms?
 * Ability to layer another DOM object and have it controlled by the game somehow.
 Can then do stacked canvas effects.
 * Stage lost to mute
+* When game is paused Pointer shouldn't process targetObjects / change cursor